scottish-government-design-system/designsystem.gov.scot/components/site-header/index.md

 * Branded images used within the headers should have meaningful alternative text.
 * The search box in the header should include all the accessibility features of standard forms but there’s no need to include error messaging.
 Error messages can be moved into the search results page.

-Find out more about accessibility requirements that should be applied to all online services in the dedicated section of this site: INSERT LINK HERE

 ## Feedback, help or support

 [Send us feedback or ask us a question.](mailto:designsystem@gov.scot)